Skip to main content

 4. Eat 0.7 to 1.0 g of protein per pound of goal body weight: Protein protects muscle and keeps you full.

 5. Audit alcohol and sleep: Both heavily influence visceral fat.
-A few weeks of better sleep and lower alcohol often shifts VAT before the scale moves.
+A few weeks of better sleep and lower alcohol often moves VAT before the scale does.

 Key Takeaways